Pathak94/electronut.github.io/_posts/2014-12-15-a-simple-header-pin-hack.md

-The 8 pin male dual row headers on some of the small peripheral boards (for example NRF24L01 and ESP8266 boards) are not suited for a breadbaord - unless you are trying to short the pins out.
+The 8 pin male dual row headers on some of the small peripheral boards (for example NRF24L01 and ESP8266 boards) are not suited for a breadboard - unless you are trying to short the pins out.
 A simple hack is to cut female pin headers, stick them together with hot glue, and bend the pins with needle-nose pliers.
 The photo above is self-explanatory, I think.
 A simple hack, but it works.